georgetour/Gulp-SASS-workflow/README.md

 <code>npm init

-To start adding changes to your git (m stads for message)
+To start adding changes to your git (m stads for message) and add new files :

+<code>git add .

-<code>git commit -a -m "Add package.json"</code>
+<code>git commit  -m "Add package.json"</code>

 And we push the changes

 <code>git push

+### Finally installing Gulp and SASS to our project

+Install gulp and save dependancies

+<code>npm install -save-dev gulp</code>

+We can see in our package.json we have new dependanciesand a folder node-modules.

+Install gulp-sass :

+<code>npm install -save-dev gulp-sass</code>